gcanti/tcomb/README.md

 ## Contribution

-If you do have a contribution for the package feel free to put up a Pull Request or open Issue.
+If you do have a contribution for the package feel free to put up a Pull Request or open an Issue.

 [![NPM](https://nodei.co/npm/tcomb.png?downloads=true)](https://nodei.co/npm/tcomb/)